-Jewish Zionists and government officials worked together on the first draft of a declaration that was eventually proposed to Balfour by Lord Walter Rothschild in July 1917.
-The wording represented a victory for those who thought that a moderate wording was more likely to gain official approval over those who wanted to demand a Jewish state from the outset.
+Jewish Zionists and government officials worked together on the first draft of a declaration that was eventually proposed to Balfour by Lord Walter Rothschild in July 1917.49 The wording represented a victory for those who thought that a moderate formula was more likely to gain official approval over those who wanted to demand a Jewish state from the outset.
 Even this moderate wording required Britain to accept that Palestine should be reconstituted as the national home of the Jewish people, implying no place for the existing majority Arab population.

-What kind of opposition was there to the idea?
+The Balfour Declaration, cont'd What kind of opposition was there to the idea?